jwstegemann/fritz2/README.md

 Utilizing Koltin's multiplatform-abilities, you have to write the code of your data classes just once and use it on your client and server (i.e. in a [SpringBoot](https://spring.io/guides/gs/rest-service/)-Backend).
 This of course also true for your model-validation-code, that can become far more complex than your data model really fast.

 The learning curve should be quite flat.
-We chose Kotlin as a language, that is easy to learn and has a focus on writing clean and intuitive code. fritz2 itself depends on only a handfull of concepts you have to master.
-The core API consists of just about a dozen key objects and types offering only the methods und functions, that are really needed.
-You can have a quick look at our [API documentation (work in progress)](https://jwstegemann.github.io/fritz2/dokka/fritz2/) and convince yourself.
+We chose Kotlin as a language, that is easy to learn and has a focus on writing clean and intuitive code. fritz2 itself depends on only a handfull of [concepts](https://github.com/jwstegemann/fritz2/wiki)) you have to master.
+The [core API](https://jwstegemann.github.io/fritz2/dokka/fritz2/) consists of just about a dozen key objects and types offering only the methods und functions, that are really needed.

 ## How to try it that early?
-Your can either
+You can either
-* checkout the project, import in your favourite IDE (or whatever you like) and run `./gradlew :examples:gettingstarted:run` (or another example)
+* checkout the project, import it in your favourite IDE (or whatever you like) and run `./gradlew :examples:gettingstarted:run` (or another example)
 * set up a new project on your own following our [documentation](https://github.com/jwstegemann/fritz2/wiki/Project-Setup)